Purity for flat cohomology: The geometry of integral perfectoid rings

-For this last claim, the $p$-adic (resp.,~$p^\flat$-adic) topology of $A'$ (resp.,~of $A'^\flat$) is the valuation topology, so, due to \eqref{same-mod-pi}, it suffices to argue that for any valuation ring $V$ that is complete for its valuation topology, the localization $V_\fq$ at a nonzero prime ideal $\fq \subset V$ is still complete.
-However, the valuation topology is characterized by every nonzero ideal of $V$ being open, alternatively, since $a^2 V \subset a\fq \subset a V$ for $a \in \fq$, by every principal ideal of the nonunital ring $\fq$ being open.
+For this last claim, the $p$-adic (resp.,~$p^\flat$-adic) topology of $A'$ (resp.,~of $A'^\flat$) is the valuation topology, so, due to \eqref{same-mod-pi}, it suffices to argue that for any valuation ring $V$ that is $a$-adically complete for some $a \in V$ and any prime ideal $\fq \subset V$ containing $a$, the localization $V_\fq$ is also $a$-adically complete.\footnote{ It is also true that if a valuation ring $V$ is complete for its valuation topology, then its localization $V_\fq$ at any prime ideal $\fq \subset V$ is also complete for its valuation topology.
+To see this, first note that the valuation topology is characterized by every nonzero ideal of $V$ being open, alternatively, since $a^2 V \subset a\fq \subset a V$ for $a \in \fq$, by every principal ideal of the nonunital ring $\fq$ being open.
 Thus, by considering Cauchy nets, we see that $V$ is complete for its valuation topology if and only if the nonunital ring $\fq$ is complete for its topology in which the principal ideals are all open.
-It then remains to observe that $\fq \isomto \fq V_\fq$, to the effect that replacing $V$ by $V_\fq$ does not change the nonunital ring $\fq$. \epf
+It then remains to recall that $\fq \isomto \fq V_\fq$, to the effect that replacing $V$ by $V_\fq$ does not change the nonunital ring $\fq$. } However, by the definition of a valuation ring, every element of $V \setminus \fq$ divides every element of $\fq$, so $\fq$ maps isomorphically to $\fq V_\fq$ and kills the quotient $V_\fq/V$.
+It follows that in the inverse system

+of exact sequences the transition maps at the term that is the left copy of $V_\fq/V$ all vanish because they are induced by multiplication by $a$.
+Thus, by forming the inverse limit and applying the snake lemma we see that the $a$-adic completeness of $V$ implies that of $V_\fq$. \epf

 \brem As the proof shows, any localization of a perfectoid valuation ring is still a perfectoid valuation ring, granted that we exclude the $0$-dimensional localization in mixed characteristic. \erem

 We will use the following further compatibilities that concern tilting.
 They also complement \Cref{lem:fib-prod} with additional general stability properties of perfectoid rings.